conanbatt/OpenKaya/README.markdown

 Runner: The script that runs the simulation.
 It will run with a sample data-set and simple point system and write to a file the final rating of all players, rank and a benchmark on how long the process took.

 **new** Added arguments parsing on runner.
-Use "validate" argument to make the system validate users rating after each result is added.
+Use "Validate" argument to make the system validate users rating after each result is added.
 Good to check consistency at any point.
+Also, you need to specify which rating system to use through the args (more than one possible). i.e. ruby runner.rb Glicko

 Tests
 =====